 There are more than 4 million dog bites in the United States each year.
 If you have been injured by an animal attack, then it’s time to speak with a Dallas Dog Bite Attorney with Chalaki Law

-If your dog bites a person or another domestic animal, local ordinances require you to take certain steps, often within 24 hours of the incident.
-A case of severe injury will require emergency care and the hospital must call the police.
-This is when you call a Dallas Dog Bite Attorney with Chalaki Law.
-In Texas, in cases where the bite victim does not go to the emergency room, the victim must go to a police station to report the bite in person.
+If your dog bites a person or another domestic animal, local ordinances require you to take specific steps, often within 24 hours of the incident.
+A case of severe injury will require emergency care, and the hospital must call the police.
+This is when you call a Dallas Dog Bite Attorney with Chalaki Law, P.C. .
+In Texas, when a dog bite victim does not go to the emergency room, the victim must go to a police station to report the bite in person.
 The police report is automatically sent to Animal Control.
 An officer from Animal Control may visit the dog’s home to explain the owner’s responsibility and ask questions about the circumstances.
 Even if Animal Control does not come out, Texas law mandates the owner to take the dog to a veterinarian within 24 hours to begin a 10-day observation for rabies.
 The veterinarian will examine the dog and fax a report to Animal Control.

-If the dog’s rabies vaccine is current, in most instances the dog can be confined at home and brought back to the veterinarian on the 10th day.
-The veterinarian must again file a report with Animal Care and Control certifying the completion of the observation period.
-That is the best case scenario (although that statement does not address the emotional trauma).
+If the dog’s rabies vaccine is current, in most instances the dog can be confined at home and brought back to the veterinarian on the tenth day.
+The veterinarian must again file a report with Animal Care and Control make a statement certifying the completion of the observation period.
+This is the best-case scenario for dog bite victims, although that statement does not address the emotional trauma.

 Dallas Dog Bite Attorney

-Most city Municipal Codes defines a “dangerous animal” as “one which bites, inflicts injury on, kills or otherwise attacks a human being or domestic animal without provocation or which, on more than one occasion and without provocation, chases or approaches a person in an apparent attitude of attack outside of its owner’s property”.
-The investigation may include interviewing the victim, the owner, and witnesses and observing the dog and the scene of the bite.
+Most city municipal codes define a “dangerous animal” as “one which bites, inflicts injury on, kills or otherwise attacks a human being or domestic animal without provocation or which, on more than one occasion and without provocation, chases or approaches a person in an apparent attitude of attack outside of its owner’s property”.
+The investigation may include interviewing the victim, the owner, and witnesses, and observing the dog and the scene of the bite.
 A dog declared to be a “dangerous animal” can be euthanized.
 If the dog is spared, the owner may be ordered to securely confine the dog while on the owner’s property, post warning signs, and muzzle the dog at all times when off the property.

 Texas Dog Bite Attorney